timmolter/HelloFlot/README.txt

 About
 -----

-HelloFlot demonstrates how to integrate a simple Google Flot line chart into a Java Web Application.
+HelloFlot demonstrates how to integrate a Google Flot line chart into a Java Web Application.
 Read more at the website:

   http://xeiam.com/

 Features
 -----

-* a chart Servlet serving Flot-formatted JSon
+* a Servlet serving Flot-formatted JSon
 * JQuery
 * AJAX
 * timeseries data